rasid-ai/qgis_gopilot/README.md

 - Raster and vector analysis
 - EO preprocessing pipelines

-### QGIS-Native Experience
+### ArcGIS Pro and QGIS Native Experience

-Works directly within the QGIS environment with minimal setup and seamless integration into existing workflows.
+Works directly within the ArcGIS Pro and QGIS environment with minimal setup and seamless integration into existing workflows.

 ### Operational Workflow Support